A Complete Guide to WordPress Multisite

 What is WordPress Multisite?

-A prime example of a WordPress multisite installation is WordPress.com, which hosts millions of websites.
-With Multisite, you can establish a main website or network and seamlessly add multiple subsites.
-In this setup, all sites share the same WordPress installation, database, and set of plugins and themes, effectively transforming a single website into a network of interconnected sites.
+With Multisite WordPress, you can establish a main website or network and seamlessly add multiple subsites.
+In this setup, all sites use the same WordPress installation, database, and plugins.
+This turns one website into a network of connected sites.

 Key Features of WordPress Multisite

-WordPress Multisite is an easy-to-use tool that allows you to manage more than one website from one single WordPress installation.
-Rather than having to install WordPress on each website separately, you can operate an entire collection of websites—a network—from one control panel.
 Such websites may employ subdomains (in the form of https://john.example.com) or subdirectories (in the form of https://www.example.com/john/).
 You can even link in fully independent domains to individual sites if necessary.

-Content is controlled jointly.
-Content can be viewed by Super Admins on all sites, but individual admins manage what appears on their own.
-Though they cannot install plugins directly, they have the ability to activate or inactivate ones that have been made available by the Super Admin.
 Overall, WordPress Multisite is an intelligent way to efficiently operate numerous sites.
 It streamlines administration, maintains uniform tools and design, and allows for expansion of web presence with less effort.

 Who Should And Shouldn’t Use WordPress Multisite?

-Conversely, freelancers or web shops that manage unrelated clients’ sites should not use Multisite.
+Conversely, freelancers or web shops that manage unrelated clients’ sites should not use Multisite WordPress.
 The shared database can become problematic if one client wishes to transfer their site to another platform.
 Each site would not have the independence necessary for such processes.
 Standalone WordPress installations in such situations grant more control, flexibility, and reassurance to both clients and developers.

-How to Install WordPress Multisite?
+How to Setup WordPress Multisite?

 Step 1 : Prepare Your WordPress Installation

-Before enabling Multisite, ensure your current WordPress setup is ready for network configuration.
+Before enabling WordPress Multisite, ensure your current WordPress setup is ready for network configuration.
 If this is not a fresh installation, it’s strongly recommended to back up your database and site files, as core changes will be made during the process.

 Confirm that Pretty Permalinks are functional.
 Navigate to Settings > Permalinks and select any structure other than “Plain” to verify that your server’s URL rewriting is working correctly.

 Deactivate all active plugins temporarily to avoid conflicts during the network setup.
-You can reactivate them after the Multisite installation is complete.
+You can reactivate them after the Multisite WordPress installation is complete.

 Suppose you intend to run WordPress from a subdirectory (rather than the web root).
 This configuration should be in place before enabling Multisite, as it affects how the network is initialized and accessed.